-The unfortunate impact of racial discrimination in high profile police brutality cases cannot be understated.
+The unfortunate impact of racial discrimination in police brutality cases cannot be understated.
 While many police officers perform their duties without racial biases, the unfortunate reality is that these biases still exist and, in some instances, lead to horrific events.
-When a police officer uses unnecessary or excessive force because of their own racial bias they may be held accountable for their actions.
+When a police officer uses unnecessary or excessive force because of their own racial bias they must be held accountable for their actions.

 A police officer may be held liable if they abuse, demean or otherwise sexually assault an individual in their custody.
 This includes any type of sexual harassment or abuse.
 This could be both physical or verbal.
 In many instances a police officer may take advantage of their power or control of a civilian to exert a sexually dominant role.

 If you have been the victim of police misconduct or police brutality, the effects can scar you for the rest of your life.
 Mental anguish, humiliation, physical pain and disability are not uncommon in these situations.
-The Constitution of the United States guarantees certain civil rights to the people and police are required to adhere to these laws.
+The Constitution of the United States guarantees certain civil rights to the people.
+Police and law enforcement officers are required to adhere to these laws.
 If your civil rights were violated by the police, you can take legal action against them in a lawsuit and receive compensation.
 If you are the victim of police misconduct or police brutality, it is critical that you retain an attorney to represent you and fight for your rights immediately.